bbc/digital-paper-edit-infrastructure/docs/adr/2019-04-23-transcript-architecture.md

 have cert-based security and ELBs.
 We will also have a solid CI process around the project, including transparency around deployment issues.

-Both options will have the disadvantages of:
+All options will have the disadvantages of:

 * Initial learning curve around Cosmos (need to understand RHE7).
 * Extra files for Cosmos will be in an opensource repository, which will require additional documentation and security checking.
-* Cost of AWS - not entirely sure how much it will be right now, but it will be a minimum of 4 instances running in ``t2.small` for Option 1, and 2 `t2.small` instances for Option 2, plus lambda executions as well as SQS and S3.
+* Cost of AWS - not entirely sure how much it will be right now, but it will be a minimum of 4 instances running in `t2.small` for Option 1, and 2 `t2.small` instances for Option 2, plus lambda executions as well as SQS and S3.
 * Locking in with AWS.

-### Option 1
+### Option 1 (only EC2)

 #### Advantages